alexwlchan/alexwlchan.net/src/_drafts/not-all-posts.md

 ## Look!
 A list of links

+default octopress also came with archives page, list of links archives essentially invisible to humans feels more like a book

+Screenshot 2024-12-19 at 23.16.03

 As I kept writing, started to get articles I'd want to refer back to Hard to do in infinite scrolling!
-I added a proper landing page and a list of links Still very chronologically focused, e.g. had per-year headings
+I added a proper landing page and a list of links Still very chronologically focused, e.g. had per-year and per-month headings

 [[screenshot]]